-Additional testing confirmed it, abdominal ultrasound revealing a uterus and two ovaries, and chromosome analysis a 46, XX karyotype.
+Additional testing confirmed my hunch: Jack was a girl.
+An abdominal ultrasound detected a uterus and two ovaries, and chromosome analysis revealed a 46, XX karyotype.

-That excess male hormone had saturated the amniotic fluid enveloping my patient as she developed in her mother's uterus.
+The excess male hormone had saturated the amniotic fluid enveloping my patient in utero.
 Her external genitalia, heavily influenced by the testosterone bath, masculinized completely, the clitoris elongating and thickening to resemble a penis, the labia fusing to form a pigmented, wrinkled “scrotum”.

-Jack’s parents were stunned, to put it mildly.
-But they recovered admirably, handling the situation with grace and humour – and gratitude for our efforts.
-Birth announcements 18 days earlier had celebrated the baby’s arrival with “It’s a boy!
-Please welcome Jack!”.
-A new proclamation was hastily distributed: “Ha, ha, medical error: she’s actually a girl.
+Jack’s parents were stunned.
+But they recovered quickly and handled the situation with grace and humour.
+Birth announcements that eighteen days earlier had celebrated the new arrival with “It’s a boy!
+Please welcome Jack!” were hastily revised and redistributed: “Ha, ha, medical error: she’s actually a girl.
 Please welcome Jill!”.
-Sometimes it's easiest to simply blame the doctors.

-In due course, beginning when Jill was two years old, surgical wizardry revised her genitals, dividing the scrotum to restore a normal vagina and shrinking the clitoris to proper size and position.
+And in due course, when Jill was older, surgical wizardry revised her genitals, dividing the scrotum to restore a normal vagina and shrinking the clitoris to proper size and position.

 Problem solved.
 Jill blossomed into a beautiful little girl, and she lived happily ever after.